Rexhall Industries (OTCMKTS:REXLQ) and Thor Industries (NYSE:THO) Financial Comparison

 |2.25

-Thor Industries has a consensus price target of $136.14, indicating a potential upside of 20.84%.
-Given Thor Industries’ higher possible upside, analysts plainly believe Thor Industries is more favorable than Rexhall Industries.
+Thor Industries has a consensus price target of $136.14, indicating a potential upside of 15.02%.
+Given Thor Industries’ higher possible upside, analysts clearly believe Thor Industries is more favorable than Rexhall Industries.

-This table compares Rexhall Industries and Thor Industries’ gross revenue, earnings per share (EPS) and valuation.
+This table compares Rexhall Industries and Thor Industries’ revenue, earnings per share and valuation.

 |Gross Revenue